-The well-being of actors who participate in sex scenes or other intimate scenes in theater, film and television production is ensured by an Intimacy Coordinator.
-When nudity/hyper exposed work, simulating sex acts, and intimate physical contact are needed on set the Intimacy Coordinator acts as an liaison between the actors or performers and the production.
+The well-being of actors who participate in sex scenes or other intimate scenes in theater, film, and television production is ensured by an Intimacy Coordinator.
+When nudity/hyper-exposed work, simulating sex acts, and intimate physical contact are needed on set, the Intimacy Coordinator acts as a liaison between the actors or performers and the production.

 Covid Compliance Officer (CCO)

-A Covid Compliance Officer works directly with the production to make sure the protocols and guidelines are followed.
-A CCO is either a stand alone position or supported by a covid compliance supervisor on longer productions of 1-2 weeks when more planning is needed.
+A Covid Compliance Officer works directly with the production to ensure the protocols and guidelines are followed.
+A CCO is either a stand-alone position or supported by a covid compliance supervisor on longer productions of 1-2 weeks when more planning is needed.

-Enforcement of Covid Compliance is served by these individuals.
-The Health and Safety Department usually supports CCO’s on longer shoots.
-Covid Compliance Officers (CCO’s) will work with Production/Production Management (PM), Production Assistant (PA), and Production Supervisor (PS) to ensure that COVID-19 protocols are followed by the cast and crew.
+These individuals serve enforcement of Covid Compliance.
+The Health and Safety Department usually supports CCOs on longer shoots.
+Covid Compliance Officers (CCOs) will work with Production/Production Management (PM), Production Assistant (PA), and Production Supervisor (PS) to ensure that the cast and crew follow COVID-19 protocols.

-CCO’s will be in constant contact with Production during the shoot to make sure that COVID-19 protocols are being followed and enforced.
-If you want to learn more on filming durning COVID check out our webinar: How to Shoot a Feature Film in a COVID World.
+CCOs will be in constant contact with Production during the shoot to ensure that COVID-19 protocols are being followed and enforced; if you want to learn more about filming during COVID, check out our webinar: How to Shoot a Feature Film in a COVID World.

 Honey Wagon Operator

 The Honey Wagon Operator is in charge of the “honey wagon.”
-The honeywagon is a trailer that has a number of staircases leading off of it.
+The honey wagon is a trailer that has a number of staircases leading off of it.
 There will be staircases to restrooms that the cast and crew use.
-They will usually will not be clearly labeled “mens and women” rest rooms.
+They will usually will not be clearly labeled “men and women” restrooms.
 This is probably to discourage non-production crew from using them.

 Some of the staircases lead to small dressing rooms for the actors.
 One of the staircases may lead to a room that PAs and ADs operate out of.